• Skip to primary navigation

 Oil

-Use a neutral-flavored vegetable oil such as canola oil or sunflower oil.
-Refined oils produce cakes that taste way better than the ones made with unrefined organic oils.
-The nutritional difference is minimal, so we recommend refined (and better tasting).
+Use neutral-flavored vegetable oil such as avocado oil, canola oil, or sunflower oil.
+Refined oils produce muffins that taste way better than the ones made with unrefined organic oils.

 We don't recommend butter or melted coconut oil.
 It won't allow the blueberry muffin batter to rise as much as it should, and you'll end up with cupcakes instead.